-^{3. &}quot;Enable INVPCID" is a secondary processor-based VM-execution control.
-If bit 31 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if the "enable INVPCID" VM-execution control were 0.
+3. Many of the items in this section refer to secondary processor-based VM-execution controls.
+If bit 31 of the primary processorbased VM-execution controls is 0, VMX non-root operation functions as if these controls were all 0.
 See Section 24.6.2.